 Oxalis sp is a Michael Vassar collection.
 It was labeled MV4621A, but Vassar's collection notes say the flower is pink, and this one has white flowers with a yellow and green throat.
 The pot may have been mislabeled.
 Photo by Michael Mace.

 Oxalis sp MV4674 collected by Michael Vassar as 16 km north into Seweweekspoort, South Africa, was described by him as a tiny tufted plant with tiny leaves.
 It has pink flowers and blooms in the fall.
 It is unclear what species it is.
-Possibilities of caprina and imbricata don't seem to be correct.
+Possibilities of Oxalis caprina and Oxalis imbricata don't seem to be correct.
+My guess is Oxalis commutata.
 Photos by Bob Rutemoeller and Mary Sue Ittner.
+The last shows the bulbs on a 1 cm grid already starting into growth.

 Oxalis stenorrhyncha has small brick-red flowers, and should be regarded as summer growing.
 It flowers from middle summer into the winter.
-First two photos by Christiaan van Schalkwyk.
-The third photo is by Michael Mace, who grows it as a winter-growing bulb, blooming from fall through winter.
+Photos 1-2 were taken by Christiaan van Schalkwyk.
+Photo 3 was taken by Michael Mace, who grows it as a winter-growing bulb, blooming from fall through winter.
 The photo shows the unusual form of the plant, with a stalk that raises the leaves up off the ground like a miniature palm tree.
 Over time the plant sprawls as it gets larger.
 The form grown by Michael has dull orange flowers.
+Photos 4-5 by Nhu Nguyen show the same form.